didkovsky/onend/http/README.md

 ## HTTP issue 1

-This issue sequence of <a href="https://github.com/didkovsky/onend/tree/main/tcp/README.md">TCP issue</a>.
+This issue is a consequence of <a href="https://github.com/didkovsky/onend/tree/main/tcp/README.md">TCP issue</a>.
 If we have not listener .on('data') on req object, client cannot close connection.

 Server <a href="https://github.com/didkovsky/onend/tree/main/http/server.js">source</a>
 ``` javascript